InfiniTimeOrg/InfiniTime/doc/gettingStarted/gettingStarted-1.0.md

 The indicator on the top left is visible if you have unread notifications

-On the top right there are status icons
+On the top right, there are status icons

 - The battery icon shows roughly how much charge is remaining
 - The Bluetooth icon is visible when the watch is connected to a companion app
 - A plug icon is shown when the watch is plugged into a charger.

-On the bottom left you can see your heart rate if you have the measurement enabled in the heart rate app.
+On the bottom left, you can see your heart rate if you have the measurement enabled in the heart rate app.

-On the bottom right you can see how many steps you have taken today.
+On the bottom right, you can see how many steps you have taken today.

 ### Navigation in the menu